iotaledger/ledger-app-iota/README.md

 Note: Compatibility with Ledger Nano X is only possible to check on [Speculos](https://github.com/ledgerHQ/speculos/) emulator, because the Nano X does not support side-loading apps under development.

+## How to build the app

+To compile the app and run the tests you can use the official [Ledger VS Code Extension](https://developers.ledger.com/docs/device-app/beginner/vscode-extension).